lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Tom Thompson** _(02-Jul-18 07:20 PM)_

-> I shall steal all your slates and then the ship won't be a bale to fly no more!
+> I shall steal all your slates and then the ship won't be able to fly no more!
-> space rool-237 no space ships with out slates
+> Space Rool 237: No space ships without slates!

+_The Mickey Mouse Ghost laughs maniacally._

 **Bagelwrecker** _(02-Jul-18 07:22 PM)_